* Review to be done by summer, sources say

 A spokesman for Barclays said there were no plans for any

-change in leadership in the investment bank.
+change in leadership at the investment bank.
 The bank declined

 Tougher regulations and weak trading in fixed income, which